chatswithjc/godisgood/content/en/docs/book/your-identity.md

 God is the Creator of all things.
 The source.
 The beginning.
 The genesis.
 The alpha.
 He is beyond our comprehension.
 We catch glimpses of God here and there.
 We mostly know what God is like, **because Jesus came to this earth 2.000 years to reveal the heart of God.
 His passion for humanity!
 To understand God we must study Jesus!**

 God is not just the Creator of all things, but He also has the power to manage it **ALL!.** He sees it all.
 He knows it all.
 He watches every single detail of everything that happens on this planet.
 He controls His entire creation, with infinite precision, unknown to humans.
 You talk about multitasking?
 You haven't see anything yet, until you meet God in heaven, and watch Him "multitask."
 The power of computers, the precision of satellites, planets, the scientific research of the brain, the human body, the universe, the depths of the ocean, the incredible advances in medical treatment, are all just a mirror of God's wisdom!
-My entire intestinal track was scanned with precision in the form of endoscopy and colonoscopy.
-Even though I was sleeping during the procedure, I had the chance to ask questions, watch the enormous 4 monitors, and the instruments the IG Doctor would use to watch my "inside."
-After the procedure the Doctor explained to me, what he did inside my stomach.
-I just said, "wow"!
-All of it, is a very small mirror of the infinite "scanning" wisdom God performs 24/7 over the entire universe!
-Simply amazing.

 God did not only allowed sin to show up, **by design,** in His perfect planet earth, but He had already defeated **IT,** since before sin showed up! **"God victorious,"** has been forever!
 Satan, the demons, and their acts of darkness, are a tiny little dot, an insignificant dent, in the context of eternity.
 I know it feels like it's huge to you and me!

 God has revealed the end of all matters on this planet, and has described the future.
 God is the alpha of all things, and the **omega.** Nothing has ever happened before God, nor will ever happen after God!
 Does it make sense?
-God "will ransom \[deliver\] them \[you,Friend, and me\] from the power of the grave; \[He\] will redeem them from death."
-Hosea 13:14 No worries, Friend.
+God "will ransom \[deliver\] them \[you,Friend, and me\] from the power of the grave; **\[He\] will redeem them from death."** Hosea 13:14 No worries, Friend.
 God is in control!
 1 Thessalonians 4: 13-18

 God has assured **YOUR** salvation and eternal life since the times of eternity.!
 You can live in peace.
 You can go to your grave in peace.
-You can be you, human, free to enjoy life, knowing with certainty, that God is not scoring points against you on a board in heaven. **That's one of the reasons why RELIGION is so hideous!** The fear of loosing your salvation is a sign of religion in your life.
-That is not from God!
+You can be you, human, free to enjoy life, knowing with certainty, that God is not scoring points against you on a board in heaven.
 The anxiety for being right is perfectionism, but it's not from God!
 The drive to be moral, ethical, is perfectionism, but it's not from God!
 God makes people "good" differently than religion, culture, society and ethics!
 God changes the heart his way, in his own time! **BEHAVIOR** in God's universe follows **NEW BIRTH.** Transformation is the work of the Holy Spirit. **In the human realm you have to be behave good to be good!
 In God's universe, you have to accept Him to be good!
 You have to have a relationship with Him to be good!
 From then on, He takes over and transforms you from the inside out!
 His kind of goodness is the only one which matters to Him.**

 **“When Satan tells me I am a sinner HE COMFORTS ME me immensely, since Christ died for SINNERS.”
 (Martin Luther)** Think about this, Friend!
 Isn't this hilarious?
 God's perfect Kingdom is being populated by **SINNERS** only... :-), being transformed by His power!

-Romans 8:38-39 (The Message) **"So, what do you think?
+Romans 8:38-39 says **"So, what do you think?
 With God on our side like this, how can we lose?
 If God didn't hesitate to put everything on the line for us, EMBRACING OUR CONDITION and exposing himself to the worst by sending his own Son, is there anything else he wouldn't gladly and freely do for us?
 And who would dare tangle with God by messing with one of God's chosen?
 Who would dare even to point a finger?
 The One who died for us—who was raised to life for us!—is in the presence of God at this very moment sticking up for us.
 Do you think anyone is going to be able to drive a wedge between us and Christ's love for us?
 THERE IS NO WAY!
 Not trouble, not hard times, not hatred, not hunger, not homelessness, not bullying threats, not backstabbing, NOT EVEN THE WORST SINS LISTED IN SCRIPTURE \[Did you get that,Friend?\] None of this fazes us because Jesus loves us.
-I'm absolutely convinced that NOTHING—nothing living or dead, angelic or demonic, today or tomorrow, high or low, thinkable or unthinkable—absolutely nothing can get between us and God's love because of the way that Jesus our Master has embraced us."** It simply blows me away how religious people can ignore God's specific love promise and choose to live in fear!
-God is on your side, Friend!
+I'm absolutely convinced that NOTHING—nothing living or dead, angelic or demonic, today or tomorrow, high or low, thinkable or unthinkable—absolutely nothing can get between us and God's love because of the way that Jesus our Master has embraced us."** God is on your side, Friend!
 God... yes, God!
 If you are a follower of God, your next month's sins are forgiven, Friend!
 Your forever sins were forgiven at least 6.000 years ago, before God created Adam and Eve!
 Please don't fool around with religious people who try to rob your security in God!
 Don't even listen, or try to convince them!
 You will lose the argument and your peace of mind also!
 You never win with religious people!
 God's love wins!

 What's the distinctive mark of followers of God?
 The total confidence that God is in control of everything in your life, now, in the past, forever, all the time, 24/7, even when you sleep!
 God decides how you will die! **The one who believes God is in control of life events, all of them, all the time, has infinitely the greatest advantage.
 He is WITHOUT limitation.** There are no accidents in God's universe, even if you feel like one!